zarpafantasma/corpus_rythmos/I- Scientific_Papers/005-en_US-Black_Holes_RTM.md

 - “**Extreme coherence / collapsed time**”: becomes **high-**$`\mathbf{\alpha}_{\mathbf{eff}}`$ **with asymptotically short** local process times, not literal $`T = 0`$.

-- “**Perfect vault / information not destroyed**”: becomes **re-encoding of correlations** with slow operational evolution on the mesoscopic clock—compatible with unitary quantum evolution without altering GR.
+- “**Perfect vault / information not destroyed**”: becomes **re-encoding of correlations** with slow operational evolution on the mesoscopic clock, compatible with unitary quantum evolution without altering GR.

 **7.6 One-page checklist (for inclusion in methods)**